Responsive Web Design

-Technologies and techniques such as HTML5 Shim/Shiv, Modernizr, Respond.JS, media queries, fluid and flexible grids, the way a website is coded, Google PageSpeed Tools, BrowserStack, Modern.ie, responsive image loading, testing in VM’s and many others have become popular ways to design/develop responsive websites.
+Technologies and techniques such as HTML5 Shim/Shiv, Modernizr, Respond.JS, media queries, fluid and flexible grids, the way a website is coded, Google PageSpeed Tools, BrowserStack, Modern.ie, responsive image loading, lazy loading images, testing in VM’s and many others have become popular ways to design/develop responsive websites.
 The use of these technologies enables cross browser support & backward compatibility so that a modern responsive website can be used on a large portion of devices and the majority of modern web browsers including some older versions of web browsers.

 Recommended Responsive Web Design Reads: